mmistakes/minimal-mistakes/_drafts/kafka-streams.markdown

 ### 4.2.
 Building `KTable` and `GlobalKTable`

 The Kafka Streams library also offers `KTable` and `GlobalKTable`, built both on top of a _compacted topic_.
 We can think of a compacted topic as a table, indexed by the messages' key.
 The broker doesn't delete messages in a compacted topic using a time to live policy.
-Every time a new message arrives, a "row" it's added to the "table" if the key was not present, or the value associated with the key is updated otherwise.
+Every time a new message arrives, a "row" is added to the "table" if the key was not present, or the value associated with the key is updated otherwise.
 To delete a "row" from the "table", we just send to the topic a `null` value associated with the selected key.

 As we said in section 1, to make a topic compacted, we need to specify it during its creation: